Wheaton Springs

 Top Shelf Mobile Cuisine

-In the General Store, excite your taste buds with food samplings of jams, jellies, pickles, and fruit shrubs in bright spring flavors from Tait Farm Foods and Crisp & Co Pickles.
+In the General Store, excite your taste buds with food samplings of jams, dips, pickles, and fruit shrubs in bright spring flavors from Tait Farm Foods, Wildwood Specialty Foods, and Kilhaney’s Pickles.

 Top Shelf Mobile Cuisine truck serving visitors to the Summer Antique and food market at wheatonarts